vinistevam/fastify-rest-api/README.md

 - [Newman](https://github.com/postmanlabs/newman): as a manager for the postman collections.
 It allows you to effortlessly run and test a Postman collection directly from the command-line.
 - [Sequelize](https://github.com/sequelize/sequelize): Sequelize is a promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 It features solid transaction support, relations, eager and lazy loading, read replication and more.
 - [Jest](https://jestjs.io/docs/en/getting-started) + [supertest](https://github.com/visionmedia/supertest): Powerfull combination to testing node.js HTTP servers.
-- [ESLint](http://eslint.org): JavaScript code linting is done using [ESLint](http://eslint.org) a pluggable linter tool for identifying and reporting on patterns in JavaScript.
-Uses ESLint with [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb), which tries to follow the Airbnb JavaScript style guide.                                                                                                |
+- [ESLint](http://eslint.org): a pluggable linter tool for identifying and reporting on patterns in JavaScript, combined with [Prettier](https://github.com/prettier/prettier) so with can get the benefits of `prettier's` superior formatting capabilities, but also benefit from the configuration capabilities of `eslint`.javascript/tree/master/packages/eslint-config-airbnb), which tries to follow the Airbnb JavaScript style guide.                                                                                                |
 - [npm](https://www.npmjs.com/): Uses npm as package manager.
 - [http-status](https://www.npmjs.com/package/http-status): to set http status code.
 It is recommended to use `httpStatus.INTERNAL_SERVER_ERROR` instead of directly using `500` when setting status code.